Skip Navigation

 Sections 78 of the Securities Act and Part 13 of National Instrument 41-101 General Prospectus Requirements discuss permitted communications and actions during the waiting period, which include giving out the preliminary prospectus and certain solicitations of expressions of interest in the proposed offering.
 Part 6 of the Companion Policy to National Instrument 41-101 provides further guidance on advertising and marketing activities in connection with a prospectus offering.

 No. It does not matter if a principal of an issuer at the time of an IPO subsequently ceases to be a principal.
 They are obligated to comply with the terms of the escrow agreement.
-Please refer to the limited circumstances under the national escrow regime in NP 46-201 Escrow For Initial Public Offerings, which permit the transfer or sale of securities in escrow.
+Please refer to NP 46-201 Escrow For Initial Public Offerings, which sets out the limited circumstances in, which the transfer or sale of securities in escrow are permitted.
 Please see Section 3.8, Part V - Business Combinations and Part VI - Dealing With Escrow Securities.

 The BCSC does not prescribe minimum or maximum prices for securities.
 We would only consider the price of seed shares in the context of the public interest during a review of a company's IPO prospectus.
-Please refer to the policies of the TSX, TSX Venture Exchange, or Canadian Securities Exchange for information on pricing of seed capital.
+For further guidance, please refer to CSA Staff Notice 41-305 Share Structure Issues – Initial Public Offerings.
+Please also refer to the policies of the TSX, TSX Venture Exchange, or Canadian Securities Exchange for information on pricing of seed capital.

 The lapse date is one year after the date of the prospectus.
 However, if a pro forma renewal prospectus is filed at least 30 days before the lapse date, then sales can continue using the old prospectus for up to 20 days after the lapse date, provided the final renewal prospectus is filed within 10 days after the lapse date.
 (Reference: National Instrument 81-101 Mutual Funds Prospectus Disclosure Section 2.5 and National Instrument 41-101 General Prospectus Requirements Part 17).

-A personal information form (PIF) is a form that issuers must provide for certain directors, executive officers, proposed directors, proposed executive officers and promoters in connection with certain prospectus offerings under National Instrument 41-101 General Prospectus Requirements and certain revocations under National Policy 12-202 Revocation of a Compliance-Related Cease Trade Order.
+A personal information form (PIF) is a form that issuers must provide for certain directors, executive officers, proposed directors, proposed executive officers and promoters in connection with certain prospectus offerings under National Instrument 41-101 General Prospectus Requirements and certain revocations under National Policy 11-207 Failure to File Cease Trade Orders and Revocations in Multiple Jurisdictions and National Policy 12-202 Revocation of a Compliance-Related Cease Trade Order.
 In those circumstances, the personal information form must be completed in the form set out in Appendix A to National Instrument 41-101.
 The BCSC or executive director may also require a director, officer, promoter, or control person of an issuer to submit information under Section 90 of the Securities Act.
 The person would generally be required to provide the information in the form set out in Appendix A to National Instrument 41-101.
-In accordance with Appendix A to National Instrument 41-101, where a person submitted a personal information form (an exchange form) to the Toronto Stock Exchange or TSX Venture Exchange and the information has not changed, the person may deliver the exchange form provided that the person completes and attaches to the exchange form the certificate and consent of Appendix A to National Instrument 41-101.
+In accordance with the definition of “personal information form” in section 1.1 of National Instrument 41-101, where a person submitted a personal information form (an exchange form) to the Toronto Stock Exchange or TSX Venture Exchange and the information has not changed, the person may deliver the exchange form provided that the person completes and attaches to the exchange form the certificate and consent of Appendix A to National Instrument 41-101.
 (References: BC Policy 13-601 Required Forms, section 2.2)

 An issuer must file a personal information form for each executive officer, director and promoter at the time of filing a preliminary prospectus in connection with its initial public offering and for each new executive officer, director and promoter at the time of filing a preliminary prospectus in connection with any subsequent offering.
 An issuer must file a personal information form for each current and incoming executive officer, director and promoter at the time of filing of its application for a full revocation order.